dlt-hub/verified-sources/sources/chess/README.md

 ## Customize parameters

-Without any modifications, the chess pipeline will load data for a default list of players over a default period of time.
-You can change these values in the `chess_pipeline.py` script.
+Without any modifications, the chess source will load data for a default list of players over a default period of time.
+You can change these values in the `demo_chess_pipeline.py` script.

 For example, if you wish to load player games for a specific set of players, add the player list to the function `load_player_games_example` as below.
 ```python